naemon/naemon.github.io/documentation/usersguide/naemonstats.md

 External Commands Last 1/5/15 min:      0 / 0 / 0

-[nagios@lanman ~]#
+[naemon@lanman ~]#
 </pre>

 As you can see, the utility displays a number of different metrics pertaining to the Naemon process.
 Metrics which have multiple values are (unless otherwise specified) min, max and average values for that particular metric.

 ### MRTG Integration

-You can use the <i>nagiostats</i> utility to display various Naemon metrics using MRTG (or other compatible program).
-To do so, run the <i>nagiostats</i> utility using the <b>--mrtg</b> and <b>--data</b> arguments.
+You can use the <i>naemonstats</i> utility to display various Naemon metrics using MRTG (or other compatible program).
+To do so, run the <i>naemonstats</i> utility using the <b>--mrtg</b> and <b>--data</b> arguments.
 The <b>--data</b> argument is used to specify what statistics should be graphed.
-Possible values for the <b>--data</b> argument can be found by running the <i>nagiostats</i> utility with the <b>--help</b> option.
+Possible values for the <b>--data</b>
+argument can be found by running the <i>naemonstats</i> utility with the <b>--help</b> option.

 <span class="glyphicon glyphicon-pencil"></span>
- Note: Information on using the <i>nagiostats</i> utility to generate MRTG graphs for Naemon performance statistics can be found <a href="mrtggraphs.html">here</a>.
+Note: Information on using the <i>naemonstats</i> utility to generate MRTG graphs for Naemon performance statistics can be found <a href="mrtggraphs.html">here</a>.